jericson/so_docs/README.md

 The currently available tools are:

+* `example2html.rb`&mdash;Extract the HTML representation of an example.
+* `attribution2wbm.rb`&mdash;Submits example attribution to the Wayback Machine.
-* `save_to_wbm.rb`&mdash;a Ruby script that submits all topics to the [Internet Archive Wayback Machine](https://web.archive.org/).
+* `submit2wbm.rb`&mdash;a Ruby script that submits all topics to the [Internet Archive Wayback Machine](https://web.archive.org/).
 Demonstrates how to use `doctags.json` and `topics.json`.
 (I ran it on August 16, 2017 after Documentation was put in readonly mode.
 There's probably no reason to run it again.
-Also, it doesn't work.)
+Also, it doesn't work for C# as `c%23` isn't allowed in their URLs.)
-* `save_attribution_wbm.rb`&mdash;Submits example attribution to the Wayback Machine.
-(Also doesn't work.)
 * Stay tuned for other exciting scripts!<sup>*</sup>

 ---